>>> Mulitple Spoilers, of course <<<

 3:37 - 3:53 Solemn ending to the track as Pippin holds back tears.
 We never get to see the arrows reach the soldiers.
 In the film the piece continues with a violin coda as we see Gandalf sitting alone somewhere in the city, and we hear church bells ringing.

-Track 6: Minas Morgul
+________________________________Track 6: Minas Morgul

-0:00 - 0:35 The Mordor theme starts as we see a shot of one of the gargoyles outside Minas Morgul, just after the green spire of light has risen out of the tower.
+Another continuous track covering the scenes outside the titular tower0:00 - 0:35 The Mordor theme starts as we see a shot of one of the gargoyles outside Minas Morgul, just after the green spire of light has risen out of the tower.
 This piece plays as wee see various people in Minas Tirith seeing the green spiral.

 0:35 - 0:44 Punctuated brass as Frodo and Sam cower behind a ledge.